futoin/specs/draft/ftn19_if_xfer_engine.md

 is unique pair of AccountHolderID + CurrencyCode for Regular Account type.
 However, it's possible to have more than one Bonus account types for proper bonus amount processing.

-If there are associated bonus accounts of specified currency then their balance must be used in first place in creation order.
-If more than one account is used for placing of bets then win amount must be distributed proportionally.
+If there are associated bonus accounts of specified currency then their balance must be used in creation order (date), but only after main account is depleted.

+For simplicity reasons, if main account is transit then "NotEnoughFunds" error is seen as "depleted" account even though some funds remain available for betting.
+Such situation may happen only if Bonus and Wallet systems are located on different nodes.

+If more than one account is used for placing of bets then win amount must be distributed proportionally excluding non-Bonus accounts for fraud mitigation reasons.

 Creation, cancellation and release of bonus accounts is out of scope.

-It must not happen that "cancelBet" is called after any related "win". "ext_info" should include information about related game round in "round_id" field.
+It must not happen that "cancelBet" is called after any related "win". "round_id" is used to tie bets to wins for proper bonus win calculations and general security.

+The "gameBalance" call may return different amounts based external info details (out of scope).

 The interface is still internal and must not be exposed.